Wiring a Light Fixture to a Switched Outlet

 - The switched wiring that controls the outlet will need to be identified and rewired to control the light fixture.

-- Follow the links below to access full color wring diagrams that explain switched outlet wiring.
+- Follow the links below to access full color wiring diagrams that explain switched outlet wiring.

 Wiring a Light Switch – Diagram 1

 Fully Explained Light Switch Wiring Diagrams.
 Detailed Electrical Wiring Diagrams and Pictures assist your Home Electrical Projects.